 We’ve put countless hours into our own scientific research and development to produce (and continue to improve) our state-of-the-art low-powered, long-term timelapse equipment.
 It’s great when the process comes full circle and see photoSentinel being used to conduct more scientific research.
 Here are the sorts of scientific projects where photoSentinel equipment is being utilised:

 - the effects of different technologies on long-term crop growth and health

 - the impact of human activity on coastal erosion

 - snail activity

-The photoSentinel’s 3G network connectivity and online gallery allow scientists to monitor remote sites without having to make a field trip.
+The photoSentinel’s 4G network connectivity and online gallery allow scientists to monitor remote sites without having to make a field trip.
 The photoSentinel Lite is perfect for watching a location to determine when to make a field visit.
-Because the photoSentinel Pro uses high resolution DSLR cameras, the system can be used for projects where photos need to capture a high amount of detail.
+Because the photoSentinel Mach II uses high resolution DSLR cameras, the system does not compromise on image quality, and can be used for projects where photos need to capture an high amount of detail.

 Are there any scientific uses of time-lapse you know of that I haven’t covered here?

 For more information on the photoSentinel system, or to find out whether it could work for your unique situation, we encourage you to contact our team.